If you’re trying to advance your cybersecurity career, there’s good news.

 For example, one person might work exclusively on web applications while another works on the organization’s networks.

-Necessary qualifications: A bachelor’s degree in computer science or related field will usually be necessary.
+Necessary qualifications: A bachelor’s degree in computer science or a related field will usually be necessary.

 As you move into a specialist area, you will need to pass relevant exams.